-AICL distributes its products through companies in the Saga plc Group and AA plc.
+AICL distributes its products through companies in the Saga plc Group, the AA and the RAC.
 The two most important brokers are Saga Services Limited and AA Insurance Services.
 Small volumes of business are also sold through ClaimFast (a trading name of CHMC).
-Business written through AA Ireland and Direct Choice ceased during the financial year 2017/18.
+AICL began underwriting motor insurance through the RAC motor panel in December 2018.
 By far the largest portion of AICL's written premium is Saga branded motor insurance business.